huangwl18/VoxPoser/README.md

 In this repo, we provide the implementation of VoxPoser in [RLBench](https://sites.google.com/view/rlbench) as its task diversity best resembles our real-world setup.
 Note that VoxPoser is a zero-shot method that does not require any training data.
 Therefore, the main purpose of this repo is to provide a demo implementation rather than an evaluation benchmark.

+**Note: This codebase currently does not contain the real-world perception pipeline described in the paper, which produces a real-time mapping from object names to object masks.
+Instead, it uses the object masks provided as part of RLBench's `get_observation` function.
+If you are interested in deploying the code on a real robot, you may find more information in the section [Real World Deployment](#real-world-deployment).**

 If you find this work useful in your research, please cite using the following BibTeX:

 ```bibtex